davidsavoie1/svelte-specma/README.md

 - `set`: Function. `(Any) => undefined`.
 Set the store's internal value to a new one.
 Will trigger validation if store is active.

 - `activate`: Function. `(Boolean = true) => Promise`.
 Method to de/activate the store validation.
-If set to true, will immediately trigger validation and return the promised result.
+If set to true, will immediately trigger validation and return a promise that resolves to the `valid` result property.

 - `reset`: Function. `(Any = initialValue) => undefined`.
 Reset the store to a new initial value (or the initial one if no argument) and deactivate the store.